pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Configure adapter component.md

 ## Configure components

 The adapters have the following configurable facets: data source, data selection, and logging.
-Complete the following procedure to configure a facet.
+Complete the following procedure to configure a facet:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the values that you want.